Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-The aim of the current work is to develop a practical capacity-achieving scheme for the Gaussian multicast MIMO channel.
-By ``practical'' we mean a ``black box'' approach.
-Namely, a scheme that utilizes only ``off-the-shelf'' fixed-rate encoders and decoders designed for scalar AWGN channel, together with simple signal processing tools.
+The aim of the present work is to develop a practical capacity-achieving scheme for the Gaussian MIMO common-message broadcast MIMO setting via decoupling, allowing to utilize a ``black box'' approach to coding.
+Namely, this approach allows constructing a capacity-achieving scheme that utilizes only ``off-the-shelf'' encoders and decoders designed for scalar AWGN channels, together with simple signal processing tools.

-The SVD scheme, as well as the V-BLAST/GDFE scheme \cite{Wolniansky_V-BLAST,CioffiForneyGDFE}, are examples for such practical schemes for the SU case.
-However, they fail to achieve the capacity in the multi-user scenario (MU).
-The Alamouti OSTBC scheme \cite{Alamouti} is a practical scheme for the MU case, but it achieves the capacity only in the special case where the transmitter is equipped with two antennas and the receivers are equipped with a single antenna (and not in the general MIMO case).

-We construct a practical capacity-approaching scheme that applies judiciously chosen unitary operations to the time-extended channel matrices at the transmitter and the receivers in conjunction with successive interference cancellation.
-In contrast to the open-loop space--time coding structures (OSTBC), which strive for an ``orthogonal design'' structure, i.e., to diagonalize (see, e.g., \cite{TarokhSheshadriCalderbank_STC}), the space--time structure presented in this work results in triangular matrices, similar to V-BLAST/GDFE, but having \emph{equal diagonals}.
+We construct a capacity-approaching scheme that applies judiciously chosen unitary operations to the time-extended channel matrices at the transmitter and the receivers in conjunction with successive interference cancellation.
+In contrast to the open-loop OSTBC structures, that strive for an ``orthogonal design'' structure, i.e., to diagonalize the channel matrices (see, e.g., \cite{TarokhJafarkhaniCalderbank_STBC}), the space--time structure presented in this work results in triangular matrices, similar to those of V-BLAST/GDFE, but having \emph{equal diagonals}.
 This gives rise to effective parallel scalar additive white Gaussian noise (AWGN) channels, over which standard codes can be used to approach capacity.
 Thus, the proposed scheme can be thought of as an ``interpolation'' between the open-loop OSTBC and the closed-loop SU V-BLAST/SVD ones.

-The results of this paper generalize those of \cite{STUD:SP}, in which the case of only two users was considered, for which it suffices to apply unitary transformations directly on the channel matrices.
-For more users, on the other hand, we show that considering multiple channel uses is necessary.
-That is, the unitary transformations are applied to the time-extended channel matrices.
+The results of this paper generalize those of \cite{STUD:SP}, in which the case of only two users was considered, for which it suffices to apply unitary transformations directly to the channel matrices.
+For more users, on the other hand, we show that jointly processing multiple channel uses is necessary.
+That is, the unitary transformations are applied to time-extended channel matrices.